UPPMAX/R-matlab-julia-HPC/README.md

 pip install -r mkdocs-requirements.txt
 ```

-You may have to deactivate and reactivate the venv at this point to make bash find
+You may have to deactivate and reactivate the `venv`
+at this point to make Bash find
 `mkdocs`, even if `which` does find `mkdocs`.

 Build and deploy the website, from this project's root folder: